-Tune-ups are not just routine checks of you car’s spark plugs and oil filters.
+Tune-ups are not just routine checks of your car’s spark plugs and oil filters.
 A My Transmission Experts precision tune-up is a comprehensive examination of your car’s engine that includes analyzing computer data and diagnostics, engine efficiency, and electronics with the keen eye of an experienced tune-up specialist.
-A cookie-cutter tune-up shop may replace your plugs and filters and send you on your way, but the health of your vehicle and wellbeing of you and your passengers deserve a thorough tune-up from an automotive professional.
+A cookie-cutter tune-up shop may replace your plugs and filters and send you on your way, but the health of your vehicle and the wellbeing of you and your passengers deserve a thorough tune-up from an automotive professional.

-Whether you own brand-new car, truck, SUV or an older vehicle, a tune-up begins with a baseline examination of the engine and the overall health of the vehicle.
+Whether you own a brand-new car, truck, SUV, or an older vehicle, a tune-up begins with a baseline examination of the engine and the overall health of the vehicle.
 The process focuses on basic systems and auto parts that are showing signs of wear and could cause an unnecessary breakdown.
 A thorough tune-up includes the following checklist.

-- Battery Strength: The tremendous volume of electronic systems and devices included in today’s vehicles place a high demand on the battery.
+- Battery Strength: The tremendous volume of electronic systems and devices included in today’s vehicles places a high demand on the battery.
 A standard voltage check is one of the first items an experienced service technician reviews when conducting a complete tune-up.

 - Spark Plugs: A service technician examines the sparks plugs to check for signs of wear and discoloration of the firing noses.
 They should consistently appear tan or gray.

 - Spark Plug Wires: The wires are checked for signs of aging that include cracks, inflexibility, and excessive dryness.
 Faulty wires cause unsteady delivery of electricity to the spark plugs.